-A facelift, also known as a Rhytidectomy, can improve the most visible signs of aging by the removal of excess fat, the tightening of underlying muscles, and the redraping of the skin of your face and neck.
-If you are considering a facelift, this section will give you a basic understanding of the procedure.
+A facelift, also known as a Rhytidectomy, can improve the most visible signs of aging by the removal of excess fat, the tightening of underlying muscles and the redraping of the skin of your face and neck.
+If you are considering a facelift, this page will give you an understanding of what to expect.

 Considering Facelift Plastic Surgery

-As people age, the effects of gravity, exposure to the sun and the stresses of daily life can be seen in their faces.
+As people age, the effects of gravity, exposure to the sun and the elements, and the stresses of daily life can be seen in their faces.
 Deep creases form between the nose and mouth; the jawline grows slack and jowly; folds and fat deposits appear around the neck.
 A facelift (technically known as rhytidectomy) can't stop this aging process.
 What it can do is "set back the clock," improving the most visible signs of aging by removing excess fat, tightening underlying muscles, and redraping the skin of your face and neck.
-A facelift can be done alone, or in conjunction with other procedures such as a forehead lift, eyelid surgery, or nose reshaping.
+A facelift can be done alone, or it can be done in conjunction with other procedures such as a forehead lift, eyelid surgery, or nose reshaping.

-If you're considering a facelift, this will give you a basic understanding of the procedure when it can help, how it's performed, and what results you can expect.
-It can't answer all of your questions because a lot depends on the individual patient and the surgeon.
-Please ask your surgeon about anything you don't understand.
+If you're considering a facelift, the following information will give you a basic understanding of the procedure: When it can help, how it's performed, and what results you can expect.
+Because a lot depends on you as a patient—your goals, and what conditions you present with—it may not answer all of your questions or quell all of your concerns.
+Feel free to schedule a personal consultation with Dr. Antell for case-specific advice and answers to anything you don't understand.

 The best candidates for a Facelift

 The best candidate for a facelift is a man or woman whose face and neck have begun to sag, but whose skin still has some elasticity and whose bone structure is strong and well-defined.
-Most patients are in their forties to sixties, but facelifts can be done successfully on people in their seventies or eighties as well.
+Most patients are in their 40s to 60s, but facelifts can be done successfully on people in their 70s or 80s as well.

 Planning your Facelift Plastic Surgery

-Facelifts are very individualized procedures.
-In your initial consultation the surgeon will evaluate your face, including the skin and underlying bone, and discuss your goals for the surgery.
-Your surgeon should check for medical conditions that could cause problems during or after surgery, such as uncontrolled high blood pressure, blood clotting problems, or the tendency to form excessive scars.
-Be sure to tell your surgeon if you smoke or are taking any drugs or medications, especially aspirin or other drugs that affect clotting.
+Facelifts are very personalized procedures.
+In your initial consultation, Dr. Antell will evaluate your face, including the skin and underlying bone, and discuss your goals for the surgery.
+He will check for medical conditions that could cause problems during or after surgery, such as uncontrolled high blood pressure, blood clotting problems, or the tendency to form excessive scars.
+Be sure to mention if you smoke or are taking any drugs or medications, particularly aspirin or other drugs that affect clotting.

-If you decide to have a facelift, your surgeon will explain the techniques and anesthesia he or she will use, the type of facility where the surgery will be performed, and the risks and costs involved.
-Don't hesitate to ask your doctor any questions you may have, especially those regarding your expectations and concerns about the results.
+If you decide to have a facelift, your surgeon will explain the techniques and the method of anesthesia he will use, the type of facility where the surgery will be performed, and the risks and costs involved.
+Don't hesitate to ask any questions you may have, especially those regarding your expectations and concerns about the results.

 Preparing for your Facelift Plastic Surgery

-Your surgeon will give you specific instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking, and taking or avoiding certain vitamins and medications.
+Dr. Antell will give you specific instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking and taking or avoiding certain vitamins and medications.
 Carefully following these instructions will help your surgery go more smoothly.
-If you smoke, it's especially important to stop at least a week or two before and after surgery; smoking inhibits blood flow to the skin, and can interfere with the healing of your incision areas.
+If you smoke, it's especially important to stop at least a week or two before and after surgery; smoking inhibits blood flow to the skin, and can interfere with the healing of your incisions.

 Whether your facelift is being done on an outpatient or inpatient basis, you should arrange for someone to drive you home after your surgery, and to help you out for a day or two if needed.